<< <%SKIN-STRTRANS-SYNTOC%> >>

 5. Web Network Version

-This upcoming version is scheduled to be available in late 2017 or early 2018.
+This upcoming version is scheduled to be available in very early 2018.
 It is not yet available in this release of ACCOUNTS.

 With this version, the program will still be installed on your Windows computer, but your database will be stored on our Internet server ("in the cloud").
 The program will securely access that database directly over the Internet.
 Each user of this version for a given database will have their own login (an email address) and password required to access the database.

-There will be options (depending on whether you pay at the Standalone Version rate or Local Network Version rate) of whether only one user can use a given Web Network Version database at a time, or whether you can have multiple simultaneous users.
+If you pay for this version at the Standalone version rate, only one user can use a given Web Network Version database at a time.
+If you pay for this version at the Local Network Version rate, you can have multiple simultaneous users.

 •There is only one copy of the database file, so there are no real dangers of users making independent changes to independent copies of it, that cannot then be merged.